App version: 0.1.0

 There are some major advantages of refinancing student loans under the right circumstances.
 Those who refinance can enjoy:

 • Picking a new term.
-When borrowers refinance, they can generally choose their new repayment term.
+When borrowers refinance student loans, they can generally choose their new repayment term.
 Some may prefer a shorter term, of, say, five years, and others may want 15 or 20 years to repay the loan.
 A longer repayment term will typically lower the monthly payment but equate to paying more in interest over the life of the loan.
 A shorter term may not lower a monthly payment by much, but the interest savings can be substantial.
 (You could also choose a longer loan term but pay extra when you’re able to.)

 • Streamlined payments.
 Say goodbye to making multiple student loan payments each month to different lenders.
 Refinancing means one loan and one monthly payment.